anivar/mozilla-ai-protocol-bridge/README.md

 - **mcpd**: The MCP daemon that Mozilla maintains, where I added identity support
 - **Community**: Where protocol implementers collaborate on interoperability

-My work leverages Mozilla AI's central position to bridge all protocols.
+Working with Mozilla AI's ecosystem provides a unique opportunity to help connect these protocols.

 ### 5. Identity Flow Sequence